 That’s why our health benefits so much when we slow down.
 Taking time each day to do nothing benefits us in many ways:

-• It boosts creativity and problem-solving.
+- It boosts creativity and problem-solving.
 The time spent on “pause” helps your mind expand and allows for new and different thoughts and ways of doing things.
-This is why we may get our best ideas while on a walk or in the shower!
+This is why we may get our best ideas while walking or in the shower!

-• It puts you more in tune with what you’re actually feeling and your needs.
-Have you ever noticed that when you’re quietest you can hear your gut talking to you?
+- It puts you more in tune with what you’re actually feeling and your needs.
+Have you ever noticed that you can hear your gut talking to you when you’re quiet?
 (No, not your belly rumbling!)
 Quiet time helps you connect with your true feelings and react accordingly.

-• It allows your brain to reset and restore.
+- It allows your brain to reset and restore.
 During sleep, your mind restores itself.
-Time spent doing nothing offers health benefits for your brain that are similar.
+Time spent doing nothing offers similar health benefits for your brain.
 A bit of quiet time can help your mind reset so that you can be more productive afterward.

-• It reduces stress.
+- It reduces stress.
 Too much stress or chronic stress can cause you to experience all sorts of health symptoms, affecting both your physical and mental health.
-Sitting quietly with your thoughts, meditating or simply listening to your own breath can have a calming effect, working to mitigate the effects of stress.
+Sitting quietly with your thoughts, meditating, or simply listening to your breath can have a calming effect, working to mitigate the effects of stress.

-• It allows the body to rest.
+- It allows the body to rest.
 All that busyness also impacts your body physically, leading to fatigue and even aches and pains.
-Pausing occasionally helps to mitigate that some, allowing you short intervals of rest even in the midst of chaos.
+Pausing occasionally helps mitigate that, allowing short rest intervals even amid chaos.

-So, the next time you’re feeling overwhelmed or stressed out, hit pause and spend a few minutes literally doing nothing.
+So, the next time you feel overwhelmed or stressed, pause and spend a few minutes doing nothing.
 Your health and well-being will thank you.

-To better serve you during this stressful time, Erlanger Primary Care and many specialists are now offering telemedicine visits.
+Erlanger Primary Care and many specialists now offer telemedicine visits to better serve you during this stressful time.
 Learn more by calling your doctor’s office.
 If you don’t have a doctor, find one here.